Why Do We Keep Having the Same Fight Again and Again?

 Picture Rose and Alex.
 They have been together for ten years.
 They get along well most of the time, but find that, when they argue, things get intense and heated.
 They don’t always argue about the same things.
 Sometimes it’s about whose turn it was to do the laundry; sometimes it’s about Rose wanting to go out and Alex wanting to stay home; sometimes it’s about Alex’s parents making snide remarks about Rose and Alex not jumping in to intervene.

 Why do these ways of interacting tend to repeat?
 The way we are with significant others in our adult lives, be they friends, romantic partners, our children, etc., is shaped by our histories.
 Our experience up to the present is the dataset that our minds use to help us make sense of our world and the people within it.
 We make decisions about how to act with those who are important to us by using what we know from what we experienced with those who we have loved in the past.
-So say, for instance, Alex was constantly being made to feel growing up like a worthless person by a parent.
-It makes sense, then, that any criticism will be perceived as an attack on Alex as a whole person, and that defensiveness would ensue.
-How can we fault Alex?
-This is simply behavior that stems from expectations formed based on past experiences.
-Now let’s take Rose.
-If Rose’s primary caregiver was only wont to give in to Rose when presented with an intellectual argument, Rose will likely try to apply that in future significant relationships.
-She will expect that, just like her caregiver was only swayed by intellectual, rather than emotional, claims, others will respond similarly.
+If, as a child, Alex was made to feel worthless by a parent, it makes sense that any criticism is perceived as an attack on Alex as a whole person, and defensiveness can ensue.
+If Rose’s primary caregiver only gave in to Rose when presented with an intellectual argument, and did not respond well to emotional expression, Rose will likely try to use that intellectual and mechanical approach with significant others in adulthood as well.
+Even for those who were raised in secure, loving homes, distressing patterns can emerge when in the throes of an argument or emotionally-intense moment with loved ones.

-The first matter is to contextualize.
+If you find that there is a pattern that is causing distress to either individual or is driving a wedge in the relationship, the first matter is to contextualize.
 Rose and Alex both brought their histories to bear when in the midst of an argument.
-While we could argue that one party is, in fact, ‘at fault,’ the reason that the argument became what it did was because of the interaction between the two of them.
+While we could argue that one party is ‘at fault,’ the reason that the argument became what it did was because of the interaction between the two of them.
 Each one triggered something in the other, which in turn caused another set of interactions.
 So while it may feel at times like one person is to blame because he/she is the one with the ‘troubled past,’ or the ‘daddy issues,’ it is often not that simple.
 It is at the point of interaction between the two individuals that the intervention can be made.

 Comments